 The first step in treatment is to conduct a thorough scan of the pelvic area.
 It’s important to examine the patient from several different angles to get the most accurate diagnosis.
 If any problem veins are missed it is likely that symptoms will recur after treatment.

-At Whiteley Clinics, 75% of treatments for pelvic congestion syndrome are successful.
+At Whiteley Clinics, seventy-five per cent of treatments for pelvic congestion syndrome are successful.
 This is on par with the most successful clinics worldwide.
-So if you’re struggling with pain in your pelvic area and you suspect it could be the result of varicose veins, book a consultation with us today.